 — Ishan Agarwal (@ishanagarwal24) November 11, 2019

-Either way, expect at least three all-new and improved Galaxy S smartphones to arrive in Feb-March following a February launch event to kickoff 2020.
+Either way, expect at least three all-new and improved Galaxy S smartphones to arrive shortly after the February 11th launch event.
 They’ll be awesome albeit expensive devices.
 Before you go, here’s what we want to see from the Galaxy S20.

 Samsung Galaxy Android 10 Update Info (2020)

 With the Samsung Galaxy Android 10 update rolling out to some devices and new info starting to emerge, we want...